YES!!! Finally some time to talk about this fantastic day!

 Out of enthusiasm I quickly came up with a band name and put together a logo. ^^ With some extra filters from Bart Remmers this became the official band logo:

 Band logo: Floppy Ears And the big Guns.

 The news about my Jazz Jackrabbit Exhibition was also shared on the Jazz2Online.com forum (the world’s largest international Jazz Jackrabbit community).
 Their response: “I wonder how true it is.
-Poking around the guy’s website, I don’t see much … there are some boxes and CD cases, and a cool jacket, but … isn’t it the plush? doll? ” In itself an understandable response.
+Poking around the guy’s website, I don’t see much … there are some boxes and CD cases, and a cool jacket, but … he doesn’t even have a Jazz Jackrabbit plush?”
+In itself an understandable response.
 They’ve been talking about Jazz Jackrabbit on the forum for years and sharing their collections with each other.
-And suddenly someone appears whom they have never heard of who claims to have the largest Jazz Jackrabbit collection in the world without showing any proof. 😉 And yes … Nowhere online could you find how my Jazz Jackrabbit collection had grown so rapidly in such a short time and I also deliberately wanted to keep it a bit of a secret so that attending the exhibition would be extra special.
+And suddenly someone appears out of nowhere whom they have never heard of, who claims to have the largest Jazz Jackrabbit collection in the world, without showing any proof. 😉 And yes … Nowhere online could be found how my Jazz Jackrabbit collection had grown so rapidly in such a short time and I also deliberately wanted to keep it a bit of a secret so that attending the exhibition would be extra special.
 Slowly but surely I managed to convince the Jazz Jackrabbit community of the grandeur of the collection.
 In addition, I told them about the live Jazz Jackrabbit performance that I had planned.

 A group photo of all the people from the international Jazz2online community who were present during the event.